The Best Project Management Software for Small Business

-Scope: A powerful project management app for teams that wish to easily create a roadmap, checklist, knowledge base and centralize everything in one place.
+Scope: A powerful project management app for teams that aims at easily creating a roadmap, checklist, knowledge base, and centralize everything in one place too.

 - Pros: Customisable themes, project management, collaboration and communication features, best-practice templates, Jira integration, permission controls.